paudsu01/Nand2TetrisAssembler/README.md

 ## Introduction
-This simple assembler was done as part of Project 6 of the nand2tetris course.
+This simple assembler was done as part of Project 6 of my [nand2tetris](https://github.com/paudsu01/nand2tetris) course.
 This assembler translates HACK assembly language into the binary instructions and creates a `.hack` file

 ## Prerequisites
 * Need `python` installed